 The overexploitation of natural resources questions the long-term sustainability of our society.
-Recently, a simple nature-society interrelations model, called the HANDY model (Human And Nature DYnamics), has been proposed by Montesharrei et al (2014) to address this concern with a special emphasis on the role of the stratification of the society.
+A simple nature-society interrelations model, called the HANDY model (Human And Nature DYnamics), has been proposed by Montesharrei et al (2014) to address this concern with a special emphasis on the role of the stratification of the society.
 We analyze the dynamics of this model and we explore the influence of two parameters: the nature depletion rate and the inequality factor.
-We characterize the asymptotic states of the system through a bifurcation analysis and we derive several quantitative results on the trajectories.
-We examine the possible collapses, sustainable equilibria and oscillations.
-We show that some collapses are irreversible and, depending on the wealth production factor, a bistability regime between a sustainable equilibrium and cycles of collapse-and-regeneration can be obtained.
-We discuss the possible applications of the model for the description of the collapse of pre-industrial societies and present the policies to avoid these dramatic fates.
-Results have been presented in a paper that is currently under review [26].
+Results have been detailed in [14].